 The exercise of selecting tools for the mobile lab has been a challenge; I no longer have the luxury of essentially unlimited space.
 The long-desired milling machine had to be set aside, and my existing suite of heavy motorized things had to be scaled way back.
 Only the table saw, floor-mount drill press, compressor, and sander/grinder made the cut (plus a few portable power tools, of course).

-I’m reserving one generous bit of bench real estate for a key tool that I’m seriously considering moving aboard the boat when the time comes… a small CNC router (either a BlueChick implemented in sealed birch ply or the smaller FireBall V90, but I’m not sure yet).
+I’m reserving one generous bit of bench real estate for a key tool that I’m seriously considering moving aboard the boat when the time comes… a small CNC router.
 This will solve the pesky problem of making precise and beautiful front panels, of which I need about ten, and will also lend itself to printed-circuit milling, signage, and random small parts amenable to the 2.5-D approach (not full 3D).
-The thought of gliding into an anchorage with custom-parts fabrication ability, perhaps also with a future incarnation of the MakerBot tucked into a corner, is intriguing… much barter and nickel-generation potential.
+The thought of gliding into an anchorage with custom-parts fabrication ability, perhaps also with a 3D printer tucked into a corner, is intriguing… much barter and nickel-generation potential.